 4. Include an acknowledgement of the First Nation territory on which the school is located, in the language of the territory over the front door of the school; if the school sits on overlapping territories, include both languages.

-6. Invite an Elder to provide a prayer or song at all school assemblies
+6. Invite an Elder to provide a prayer or song at all school assemblies.
+(Ensure all staff and students are instructed on Elder protocol.)

-7. Create school policy that advocates for and supports inclusion of Indigenous students
+7. Create a school policy that advocates for and supports the inclusion of Indigenous students.

 8. Ensure the library has a broad range of relevant Indigenous books and resources: